oeklo/hubspot-webhook-model/README.md

 1. Messages contain events related to a single event, which can be user action or one of the internal HubSpot mechanisms.
 They are typically related to a single object, but not always.
 2. Events in a message are not ordered. propertyChange enevts may appear before creation events.
 3. The model only workds with the new style [generic webhook subscriptions](https://developers.hubspot.com/docs/guides/apps/public-apps/create-generic-webhook-subscriptions).
-4. Only small subset of objects is included.
+4. Only a subset of objects is included.
 Feel free to create Pull Requests with additional models as needed.